kalininalab/ALPAR/README.md

     - Resampling strategy, `--resampling_strategy`: Resampling strategy to be used, available selections: [holdout, cv]
     - Parameter optimization, `--parameter_optimization`: Parameter optimization for model with autosklearn (https://automl.github.io/auto-sklearn/master/index.html)
     - Save model, `--save_model`: Save model
-    - Feature importance analysis, `--feature_importance_analysis`: Analyze important features in the model with permutation importance
+    - Feature importance analysis, `--feature_importance_analysis`: Analyze important features in the model with gini importance (for RF & GB) or permutation importance (for SVM, RF and GB)
     - Datasail, `--sail`: Splits data into training and test sets against information leakage to train better models.
 Requires text file that contains path of each strain per line.
 It can be found in create_binary_tables output path as `strains.txt`

     More optional arguments can be found in help page: